“Making" the right decision: How to choose the best air plasma cutter for your makerspace, or for yourself

 Next, think about power requirements.
 It is important to know how you’ll power your system so you can plan accordingly.
 If your makerspace only has 110-volt outlets available, you’ll either need to buy a system that can work on a 110 outlet or arrange to have another outlet, like a 220-volt outlet, installed.

 Figure out if the incoming voltage is single-phase or three-phase power and know your breaker size limit.
-If you might use a generator at some point, look at the generator’s peak output power (kW or KvA) to see if the generator can operate the plasma system at its maximum output.
-Some plasma models are limited to just one power source, while others can operate on either power source and have auto-voltage technology with a 200-600 V range to handle either phase.
+If you might use a generator at some point, look at the generator’s peak output power (kW or KvA) to see if the generator can operate the plasma cutter at its maximum output.
+Some plasma cutting models are limited to just one power source, while others can operate on either power source and have auto-voltage technology with a 200v - 600v range to handle either phase.

 Some plasma cutting tools are easier to use than others.
 Obviously, for an experienced operator, ease of use allows a job to be done faster and more efficiently, but it also means that people with little or no experience can get good results.
 Regardless of experience level, be sure that operators using plasma cutting tools can get jobs completed quickly and with good quality, keeping time-sensitive projects on schedule.

 If you plan to move around a lot or do any work away from the workspace, then size and weight should play a role in your decision.
-Engineering advances mean you can now get a lightweight system without sacrificing power and performance.
-Certain plasma cutting systems also come with technology that automatically adjusts for different voltages and voltage variations, which is good if you plan to work off a generator.
+Engineering advances mean you can now get a lightweight cutter without sacrificing power and performance.
+Certain plasma cutters also come with technology that automatically adjusts for different voltages and voltage variations, which is good if you plan to work off a generator.